SaadBenn/2D-Game-Using-OpenGL/README.md

 5. The direction of the ball can be manipulated by how far the ball bounces from the paddle's center.

 # Note
 The aim of this project is to delve deeper into game development and graphics programming.
 In order to understand the different concepts associated with game development, I took up OpenGL API to reinforce the basics.
+This project is very small compared to the real world examples and there are a lot of improvements that can be made to make it scalable and more user-friendly.

 # References
 [IrrKlang](https://www.ambiera.com/irrklang/)